codeconsole/namespacebug/README.md

 Grails application running at http://localhost:8080 in environment: production
 ```

-## Notice above the position of UserController changes in subsequent jar running with no code changes
+## Notice above the position of UserController changes in subsequent jar running with no code changes vs bootRun is consistant